OpenKneeboard/OpenKneeboard/docs/how-to/OpenKneeboard-Viewer.md

 # OpenKneeboard-Viewer

-`OpenKneeboard-Viewer.exe` is a program included in the 'remote control' zip shows the images that OpenKneeboard sends to other programs, such as games.
+`OpenKneeboard-Viewer.exe` is a program that shows the images that OpenKneeboard sends to other programs, such as games.
 It is primarily intended for debugging, but can also be useful for capturing a 2D version of the kneeboard for streaming.

+It can be found in the `utilities` subfolder of OpenKneeboard's installation folder - usually `C:\Program Files\OpenKneeboard\utilities`.

 ## Keyboard Shortcuts